kiboko-labs/kloud/docs/usage.md

 `kloud stack:upgrade`

-> Initialize the Docker stack in a project without Docker stack
+> Update the Docker stack in a project

 Build the required images
 ---